agentmorris/camera-trap-ml-survey/README.md

 Propose an active learning approach for species classification, evaluated on a dataset of 630k images from Mozambique.
 Train/val split is by sequence, not by location.
 Most of the paper is about active learning sampling strategies and confidence thresholding approaches.
 Report 88% "automatic" accuracy, which they roughly define as automating high-confidence predictions (78% of their test data); they suggest this is "already sufficient to help alleviate the data bottleneck encountered in typical camera trap monitoring projects".
 I'm not sure I agree with that claim, but the concept and methodology are clear, and the paper lays out a good variety of methods one might use for sampling and thresholding.

-<br/>**Whytock RC, Świeżewski J, Zwerts JA, Bara‐Słupski T, Koumba Pambo AF, Rogala M, Bahaa‐el‐din L, Boekee K, Brittain S, Cardoso AW, Henschel P. Robust ecological analysis of camera trap data labelled by a machine learning model.
+<br/>**Whytock RC, Świeżewski J, Zwerts JA, Bara-Słupski T, Koumba Pambo AF, Rogala M, Bahaa-el-din L, Boekee K, Brittain S, Cardoso AW, Henschel P. Robust ecological analysis of camera trap data labelled by a machine learning model.
 Methods in Ecology and Evolution.
 2021 Jun;12(6):1080-92.**

 Train a species classifier on 347k images from various locations in Central Africa.
 Train/test split is on *locations* (huzzah!), and they also have a clean test set from new locations (double-huzzah!).
 They train ResNet-50 in fast.ai .